 I will keep a record of participation throughout the term, but to make sure I (and you) keep track of all your class participation, you should keep a participation log (noting what questions you answered or asked, what comments you made, etc.).
 I will collect these from time to time.
 As mentioned above, you also have the option of participating online on the discussion forum.
-If you are shy and have a hard time speaking up in class, the discussion forum is the place for you to get your participation credits.
+If you are shy and have a hard time speaking up in class, the discussion forum is the place for you to get some of your participation credits.
 To earn top marks online, remember to post regularly, at least once a week.
+You can earn up to 50% of full participation marks via the discussion forum, and to do this, you must post one question / idea / concern, as well as reply to one of your classmates' per week.
 If you think you are participating enough in class, you don't need to participate on the discussion boards.